 Lizards are common everywhere, especially rock agamas, the brightly coloured males typically seen performing vigorous push-ups on sunny rocks.
 Large lizards include two species of monitors, of which the grey and yellow Nile monitor grows to an impressive two meters.
 All African lizards are harmless.
 Nile monitors live near water.
 The slightly smaller Bosc monitor is more often found out in the bush.

-Chameleons, unmistakable for their prehensile tails, swiveling eyes, and rapid color-changing abilities, may be spotted in trees or bushes.
+Chameleons, unmistakable for their prehensile tails, swivelling eyes, and rapid colour-changing abilities, may be spotted in trees or bushes.
 Watching a chameleon hunt is an engrossing experience.

-On the invertebrate front, spiders and scorpions and various other bugs, including fascinating praying mantises, are encountered less often than you might expect.
+On the invertebrate front, spiders, scorpions, and various other bugs, including fascinating praying mantises, are encountered less often than expected.
 Not that you won’t find an astonishing variety if you are intent on looking: the search is usually very rewarding.
-Butterflies, well over a hundred species in total, are numerous and colourful, especially in the rainy season, when the flutter in clouds at the edge of forest and in sunny clearings.
+Butterflies, well over a hundred species in total, are numerous and colourful, especially in the rainy season when they flutter in clouds at the edge of the forest and in sunny clearings.

 The Gambia is one of the countries in the world where sea turtles are coming ashore to nest.
 It can be one of the most unforgettable experiences to spot an adult turtle in the ocean or come ashore to nest.
 In addition, a baby turtle release may be one of the most meaningful life experiences.
 There are two very active turtle protection (and environment) organizations.
 One is Gunjur Conservationists Ecotourism Association and Smile For Life Gambia.

 If you want to get involved, you can book your experience with My Gambia.